javascript-tutorial/en.javascript.info/1-js/99-js-misc/01-proxy/article.md

 # Proxy and Reflect

-A *proxy* wraps another object and intercepts operations, like reading/writing properties and others, optionally handling them on its own, or transparently allowing the object to handle them.
+A `Proxy` object wraps another object and intercepts operations, like reading/writing properties and others, optionally handling them on its own, or transparently allowing the object to handle them.

 Proxies are used in many libraries and some browser frameworks.
 We'll see many practical applications in this chapter.